Something Special in God’s Perfect Picture

 I make mistakes.
 I sin.

 But God accounted for that too.
 He made Jesus, the Ultimate Eraser of my sin and mistakes.
-When Jesus took my sin on himself, he died and was resurrected, removing the inky stain of my sin on God’s perfect creation.
+When Jesus took my sin on himself, he died and was resurrected, removing what you and I may think of as inky stains of sin marring God’s perfect creation.
+Jesus joined with humanity, took our dark stains into himself, and left them in an empty tomb.
+Then he walked out in newness of life… and he invites us to join him!

-Thank you God for making me a vital component of your creation, and for giving me the saving grace of Jesus Christ to ensure your creation is kept pristine and perfect.
+Thank you, Creator God, for making me a vital component of your creation, and for giving me the saving grace of Jesus Christ to ensure your creation is kept pristine and perfect.
+And even though it doesn’t always make sense, thank you for including my imperfections and weakness as part of your plan.
+Help me participate with you to show the beauty of your artistry.

-If you have not accepted Jesus into your life as Savior, you are an ink blot on God’s artistic Masterpiece.
-But the Good News is that you can acknowledge your sin and ask God to erase it through Christ Jesus’ sacrifice, revealing more of the hidden beauty and perfection of his Masterpiece.
+If you have not acknowledged Christ’s presence in your life, you may feel like an ink blot on God’s artistic Masterpiece.
+But the Good News is that you can acknowledge what Jesus did for you and ask God to erase your guilt through Christ Jesus’ giving his life for yours, and inviting him to show you more of the hidden beauty and perfection of his Masterpiece.